Articles

 One Thing We Strongly Advise Against

-Don’t decide whether to migrate based solely on scores from SWE-Pro or Terminal Bench—without use-case-specific testing.
+Don’t decide to migrate based solely on scores from benchmarks like SWE-Pro or Terminal Bench—without first testing on your own use cases.

-This isn’t an M2.7-specific warning—it applies to any model.
-Benchmarks measure performance on standardized test sets—not your actual workflow.
-Your tasks might fall precisely within the 43.78% of SWE-Pro cases where M2.7 fails—or they might align perfectly with its strongest capabilities.
+This isn’t specific to M2.7—it applies to any model.
+Benchmarks measure performance on standardized test sets, not your actual workflow.
+Your tasks might fall squarely in the 43.78% of SWE-Pro cases where M2.7 fails—or they might align perfectly with its strongest capabilities.

-The only reliable validation?
-Test with your own data, on your own tasks, and then decide.
-The 48-hour plan above isn’t just advice—it’s a required step.
+The only reliable validation is: test with your data, on your tasks—and then decide.
+The 48-hour plan above isn’t just advice.
+It’s mandatory.

 Quotable summary